We use cookies on this site to enhance your user experience. Do You agree?

 • the outcome of the interview with the candidate.

-The candidate or candidates who obtain the highest number of points, but not less than 51% of the maximum number of points, shall be declared the winner of the competition.
+The candidate or candidates who obtain the highest number of points but not less than 51% of the maximum number of points shall be declared the winner of the competition.
 Each member of the committee may award a candidate a total number of points between 0 and 100.
-If candidates receive the same number of points, the chairman of the committee shall order a vote in which each member of the committee may vote for only one candidate.
+If candidates receive the same number of points, the chairperson of the committee shall order a vote, and each member of the committee may vote for only one candidate.
 The candidate who obtains the highest number of votes wins the competition.

-The chairperson of the committee presents the candidate or candidates who received the highest number of points to the dean of the faculty or the head of the university-wide organisational unit or, in the case of competitions announced by the Rector, to the Rector, together with a protocol of the proceedings of the competition committee, drawn up in accordance with the model constituting Annex No. 2 to Order No. 106 of the Rector of the University of Warsaw of 27 September 2019.
+The chairperson of the committee presents the candidate or candidates who received the highest number of points to the dean of the faculty or the head of the university-wide organisational unit or, in the case of competitions announced by the Rector, to the Rector, together with a report on the proceedings of the competition committee, drawn up in accordance with the model constituting Appendix No. 2 to Ordinance No. 106 of the Rector of the University of Warsaw of 27 September 2019.

 Conclusion of the competition and justification of the result

-Not later than 30 days after the results of the competition are published in the following publications:
+No later than 30 days after the competition is concluded, the information on the result of the competition, along with the justification, shall be announced in the following publications:

 • BIP of the University of Warsaw,

-• the website of the Ministry of Science and Higher Education,
+• the Ministry of Science and Higher Education website.

 Closing the competition procedure without conclusion

-In the absence of candidates who meet the formal conditions, the chairperson of the competition committee closes the competition procedure, draws up a protocol and immediately notifies the dean of the faculty or the head of the university-wide organisational unit of the results of the preliminary selection procedure.
+If there are no candidates who meet the formal conditions, the chairperson of the competition committee closes the competition procedure, draws up a report and immediately notifies the dean of the faculty or the head of the university-wide organisational unit of the results of the preliminary selection procedure.

-In the event of no candidates applying, the absence of candidates meeting the formal conditions or the failure of any candidate to achieve the minimum threshold of 51% of the maximum number of points, the Dean of the Faculty or the Head of a University-wide organisational unit may announce the competition again without applying for consent.
+In the event of no candidates applying, the absence of candidates meeting the formal conditions or the failure of any candidate to achieve the minimum threshold of 51% of the maximum number of points, the dean of the faculty or the head of the university-wide organisational unit may announce the competition again without applying for consent.

 Informing candidates about competition results

-The chairperson of the competition committee notifies the candidates about the result of the competition procedure by the means specified in the competition announcement (letter, e-mail, fax, etc.).
+The chairperson of the competition committee notifies the candidates about the competition results by the means specified in the competition announcement (letter, e-mail, fax, etc.).

 Annulment of the competition

-A competition shall not be held in the case of academic staff:
+A competition shall not be held in the case of an academic teacher:

 • assigned to work at a university on the basis of a contract concluded with the Łukasiewicz Centre, a Łukasiewicz Network institute or a foreign research institution;

-• being a beneficiary of a project, programme or competition announced by NAWA, NCBiR, NCN or an international competition for a research project;
+• being a beneficiary of an undertaking, programme or competition announced by NAWA, NCBiR, NCN or an international competition for a research project;

 • for the duration of a research or teaching project funded:

-• from funds coming from the European Union budget,
+• with funds from the European Union budget,

-There is no requirement to hold a competition when hiring an academic staff member:
+There is no requirement to hold a competition if an academic teacher is employed:

-In order to change the position of an academic staff member as part of the internal promotion procedure, to be transferred to a position in another staff group and to be re-employed in the same position for an indefinite period of time, it is necessary to fulfil the conditions of employment (qualification requirements) for individual positions as laid down in the Statute.
+In order to change the position of an academic teacher as part of the internal promotion procedure, to be transferred to a position in another employment group and to be re-employed in the same position for an indefinite period of time, it is necessary to fulfil the conditions of employment (qualification requirements) for individual positions as laid down in the Statute.

 Employment by means of:

-internal promotion reintegration into the same post for an indefinite period transfer to a position in another group of employees
+internal promotion re-employment in the same position for an indefinite period transfer to a position in another employment group

 is possible on the condition that no competition is required or if the Rector waives the competition.

-The condition for employment under one of the above-mentioned procedures is to obtain the recommendation of the Committee for employment of academic staff positions, which, according to the rules set out in the Ordinance No. 104 of the Rector of the University of Warsaw of 27 September 2019 on defining the procedure for employment of academic staff positions, conducts an assessment of the academic staff member’s achievements and prospects for further development, and in the case of the position of professor or university professor – the assumption of which, according to the Statute, requires an opinion of the Senate – additionally to obtain a positive opinion of the Senate.
+The condition for employment under one of the above-mentioned procedures is to obtain the recommendation of the Committee for the Employment of Academic Teachers, which, according to the rules set out in Ordinance No. 104 of the Rector of the University of Warsaw of 27 September 2019 on defining the procedure for the employment of academic teachers, conducts an assessment of the academic teacher’s record and prospects for further development, and in the case of the position of professor or university professor – the assumption of which, according to the Statute, requires an opinion of the Senate – additionally to obtain a positive opinion of the Senate.

 Who can initiate the procedure?

-• The Rector, on his or her own initiative, after consultation with the dean of the faculty or the head of the university-wide organisational unit or, in the case of promotion to the position of professor in the research/teaching academics group and research academics group, of an academic staff member who holds the academic degree of doctor habilitated and meeting the criteria defined in §49, para.
-3 of the UW Statute, at the request of the academic staff member and with the opinion of the dean of the faculty or head of the university-wide organisational unit in which the academic staff member performs his or her duties within the meaning of §114 of the UW Statute.
+• The Rector, on his own initiative, after consultation with the dean of the faculty or the head of the university-wide organisational unit or, in the case of promotion to the position of professor in the research/teaching staff group and research staff group, of an academic teacher who holds the academic degree of doctor habilitated and meeting the criteria defined in §49, section 3 of the Statute of the University of Warsaw, at the request of the academic teacher and with the opinion of the dean of the faculty or head of the university-wide organisational unit in which the academic teacher performs their duties and responsibilities within the meaning of §114 of the Statute of the University of Warsaw.

 • The Rector at the request of the dean of a faculty or the head of a university-wide organisational unit.

-The dean of a faculty or the head of a university-wide organisational unit applies to the Rector for permission to initiate the procedure (the specimen of the application is annexed to the Ordinance No. 104 of the Rector of the University of Warsaw of 27 September 2019 on defining the procedure for employment on the position of an academic staff member).
+The dean of a faculty or the head of a university-wide organisational unit applies to the Rector for permission to initiate the procedure (the specimen of the application is appended to Ordinance No. 104 of the Rector of the University of Warsaw of 27 September 2019 on defining the procedure for the employment of academic teachers).

-After receiving the Rector’s approval to initiate the procedure, the dean of the faculty or the head of the university-wide organisational unit refers the matter to the Committee for the Employment of Academic Staff.
+After receiving the Rector’s approval to initiate the procedure, the dean of the faculty or the head of the university-wide organisational unit forwards the matter to the Committee for the Employment of Academic Teachers.

-In the absence of the Rector’s approval, the dean of the faculty or the head of a university-wide organisational unit may renew the application after one year, unless circumstances justifying the application arise earlier (in particular, a significant increase in the employee’s output, the receipt of a grant or a change in research or teaching needs).
+In the absence of the Rector’s approval, the dean of a faculty or the head of a university-wide organisational unit may renew the application after one year unless circumstances justifying the application arise earlier (in particular, a significant increase in the employee’s record, the receipt of a grant or a change in research or teaching and learning needs).

-The committee and its chairperson are appointed by the dean of the faculty or the head of a university-wide organisational unit after consultation with the Faculty Council or the Council of the university-wide organisational unit if the rules of the unit provide for the appointment of a council.
-When the procedure is initiated on the initiative of the Rector, the Commission and its chairperson are appointed by the Rector, but the dean or the head of a university-wide organisational unit may nominate candidates for the Committee.
+The Committee and its chairperson are appointed by the dean of a faculty or the head of a university-wide organisational unit after consultation with the faculty council or the council of the university-wide organisational unit if the rules and regulations of the unit provide for the appointment of a council.
+When the procedure is launched on the Rector’s initiative, the Committee and its chairperson are appointed by the Rector, but the dean or the head of a university-wide organisational unit may nominate candidates for the Committee.

-The Committee may be either permanent or ad hoc.
+The Committee may be either standing or ad hoc.
 The minimum composition of the Committee is 5 persons, of which:

-• at least 20% of the composition of the Committee shall be persons from outside the faculty or the all-university organisational unit;
+• at least 20% of the composition of the Committee shall be persons from outside the faculty or the university-wide organisational unit;

-• in the case of research/teaching academics and research academics, at least 20% of the members of the Committee shall additionally be appointed by the academic council of academic discipline which is competent for the academic discipline in which the academic staff member carries out his or her academic activity.
+• in the case of research and teaching employment group and research employment group, at least 20% of the members of the Committee shall additionally be appointed by the academic council of academic discipline, which is competent for the academic discipline in which the academic teacher carries out their academic activity.

 The Committee’s proceedings

-In assessing the achievements and perspectives for further development of academic staff, the Committee shall take into account in particular:
+In assessing the academic teacher’s record and perspectives for further development, the committee shall take into account, in particular:

-• the applicable conditions of employment for individual academic staff positions as defined in the UW Statutes and other legislation;
+• the applicable employment conditions for individual positions of academic teachers as defined in the Statute of the University of Warsaw and other legislation;

-• the result of an interview with the academic;
+• the result of an interview with the academic teacher;

 • reviews and opinions (according to the figure below).

-POSITION THE SCOPE OF THE REVIEW/ OPINION REVIEWER/REVIEWEE
+POSITION THE SCOPE OF THE REVIEW/ OPINION REVIEWER/ADVISER

-professor in the academic teachers group achievements, experience and teaching achievements head of the didactic unit in which the employee performs the largest number of teaching hours
+professor in the teaching employment group academic record, experience and teaching achievements head of the teaching and learning unit in which the employee performs the largest number of teaching hours

-university professor in the research academics and research/teaching academics group achievements, experience and accomplishments (achievements in a scientific discipline proving scientific independence, international experience, experience in managing research projects, significant teaching achievements, participation in education of scientific staff) at least two reviewers holding the academic title of professor or academic degree of habilitated doctor, including at least one from outside the University; reviewers are appointed by the Committee
+university professor in the research employment group or research and teaching employment group academic record, experience and achievements (achievements in a scientific discipline proving scientific independence, international experience, experience in managing research projects, significant teaching achievements, participation in the education process of scientific staff) at least two reviewers holding the academic title of professor or academic degree of habilitated doctor, including at least one from outside the University; reviewers are appointed by the Committee

-university professor in the academic teachers group achievements, experience and accomplishments (significant academic achievements, outstanding achievements in didactic work, scientific popularisation and organisational activity; achievements in initiating and directing didactic or organisational projects) at least one reviewer with the academic title of professor or academic degree of habilitated doctor and an opinion of the head of the teaching unit in which the academic teacher performs the greatest number of teaching hours; reviewers are appointed by the Committee.
+university professor in the teaching employment group academic record, experience and achievements (significant scientific achievements, outstanding teaching achievements, scientific dissemination and organisational activity; achievements in initiating and directing teaching or organisational projects) at least one reviewer with the academic title of professor or academic degree of habilitated doctor and an opinion of the head of the teaching unit in which the academic teacher performs the greatest number of teaching hours; reviewers are appointed by the Committee

-assistant professor, senior assistant in the research/teaching academics group scientific achievements and didactic experience opinion provided by the dean of the faculty or head of the university-wide organisational unit of the opinion-giver
+assistant professor, senior assistant in the research and teaching employment group scientific achievements and teaching experience opinion provided by the dean of the faculty or head of the university-wide organisational unit of the adviser

-assistant professor, senior assistant in the academic teachers group high teaching skills (confirmed in particular by the results of student questionnaires and awards for didactic activity) opinion of the head of the didactic unit in which the academic teacher carries out the largest number of didactic hours
+assistant professor, senior assistant in the teaching employment group high teaching skills (confirmed in particular by the results of student questionnaires and awards for teaching activity) opinion of the head of the teaching and learning unit in which the academic teacher performs the largest number of teaching hours

 The requirement to hold the title or degree of habilitated doctor does not apply to reviewers with outstanding academic achievements and employed at universities or foreign institutions.